Canon 40D vs T6i

 Both the 40D and the T6i have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the T6i was followed by the Canon T7i.

 Review summary: Canon 40D vs T6i

-Reasons to prefer the Canon EOS 40D:
+Arguments in favor of the Canon EOS 40D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.